 5. Is she married, and does she have children?
 Her personal situation will have some bearing on her skill set.

-6. Find out why she is doing this job.
-Is she working to pay for her family back home, does she have plans to go back at a certain point, is she building up to starting a business when she does go home.
+6. Ask her to share some motivation about why she is doing this job.
+Is she working to pay for her family back home, does she have plans to go back at a certain point, is she building up to starting a business when she does go home?
 Finding out about her future plans means that if you do employ her you can help support her, and both of you can work out an exit plan.

 8. If you have young kids find out what nursery rhymes she knows, what games she likes to play with children, or recipes she can cook with the kids.

-9. Set ground rules and make it clear what’s a deal breaker, i.e. stealing from you, or asking for money advances.
+9. Share your family’s ground rules and make it clear what’s a deal breaker, i.e. stealing from you, or asking for money advances.

 10. Enquire into how she would discipline a child.
 And speak about the differences and similarities in your approaches.